NewTec-GmbH/SpaceShipRadar/README.md

 ![state](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/NewTec-GmbH/SpaceShipRadar/refs/heads/main/doc/diagrams/state.puml)

-The System starts in the Configuration-State where the user can adjust certain values before the tracking begins.
+The system starts in the Configuration-State where the user can adjust certain values before the tracking begins.
 At the moment the user can adjust the size of the edge-markers in mm.

 Then if the configuration is complete any key can be pressed to proceed to the tracking-state.
 Here the objects will be tracked and displayed.

-To quit the program you can press the q-key in the tracking-state.
+To quit the program you can press the q-key in the Tracking-state.

 ## Installation